bentoBAUX/bentobaux.github.io/_posts/2025-03-17-physically-based-parallax-occlusion-mapping-with-self-shadowing.md

 weight = surfaceOffsetAfter / (surfaceOffsetAfter - surfaceOffsetBefore);
 ```

-This gives us a value between 0 and 1, telling us how far between the two texture coordinates the surface lies.
+This gives us a value between 0 and 1, telling us **how far between the two texture coordinates the surface lies**.
 We can then use that weight to blend between the texture coordinates from both steps.

 Using this, our refined version of the algorithm looks like this: